18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-3-data-repository/index.md

 To learn more, refer to:

 - [AWS Lake Formation Workshop](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/78572df7-d2ee-4f78-b698-7cafdb55135d/en-US/).
-This workshop provides tutorial about:
+This workshop provides a tutorial about:
   - Glue basics
   - Lake Formation basics
   - Integration with EMR
   - Handling real-time data using Kinesis
-    - Note: In the `Kinesis Data Generator`, `Create a Data Stream`, `Create Stream Table` sections, login with your admin user because creating CloudFormation stack requires permissions related to IAM, Lambda, S3, Glue, etc.
+    - Note: In the `Kinesis Data Generator`, `Create a Data Stream`, `Create Stream Table` sections, log in with your admin user because creating CloudFormation stack requires permissions related to IAM, Lambda, S3, Glue, etc.
   - Glue to Lake Formation migration: This part has some problems with created user's permission and outdated AMI ID.
 You can skip this part
 - [Data Engineering Immersion Day](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/976050cc-0606-4b23-b49f-ca7b8ac4b153/en-US/).
 This workshop covers:
   - Streaming data analytics using Kinesis, Glue, and MSK